Quadrupeds & Resident Game Birds Regulations

 - Firearms, archery equipment, and primitive firearms legal for deer.

-- Licensed trappers may take bobcat during the open trapping season without possessing a Basic and Big Game License.
+- Licensed trappers may take bobcat during the open trapping season without possessing a Basic Hunting License.

 - Regulation does not apply to state wildlife refuges or other federally owned refuges and lands.